thisisindrajit/wsic/README.md

 - Google Gemini for embeddings and content generation
 - Vector search with 768-dimensional semantic understanding
-- Multi-agent AI system for content creation
+- Multi-agent AI system for content creation using Google ADK

 **Backend & Database:**

 - Convex for real-time data synchronization
 - PostgreSQL for authentication sessions
 - QStash for reliable message queuing
+- Render for long running workers

 **Authentication & Security:**